alirezabj/Part2-Exercise4/README.md

 1. Each class handles its own data and logic.
 For example, Card encapsulates balance and ticket validity, while Ticket encapsulates type, price, and validity duration

 Separation of Concerns:

-2.Card focuses on managing user data, while ReaderDevice handles interactions with the card.
+1. Card focuses on managing user data, while ReaderDevice handles interactions with the card.
 ServicePoint focuses on loading money

 Reusability: